List of Murdoch Mysteries characters: Margaret Brackenreid

 Margaret, portrayed by Arwen Humphreys, is married to Inspector Thomas Brackenreid and together they have two young boys.
 Margaret is a very passionate woman, who is always very determined in everything she does.
 Thomas Brackenreid had just come out of the army when Margaret's father asked him to join the family's plumbing business.
 Margaret thought he'd have been a good plumber, but his heart was set on the police force.
 Married to a policeman, she knew what she was getting into, no point in complaining about the long hours – and the worry.
 But still... after they had two sons, Margaret does worry about her husband's safety due to his career as a police officer.
 Margaret does not like the opera but instead enjoys classical music on their gramophone.
 She is a good cook, bakes her own bread, and is noted for her excellent plum pudding at Christmas by Murdoch.

 She is involved in the temperance movement for a period, and once becomes suspicious of her husband's relationship with an opera singer, but is typically portrayed as a loyal and loving partner.
 Brackenreid has stated he met Margaret when he was a beat cop and he arrested her for causing a disturbance.
 She and Thomas have two children, John and Bobby.
-John, the elder son, would go on to become a Constable under his father at station house four much to his mother's chagrin.
+John, the elder son, would go on to become a Constable under his father at Station House Four much to his mother's chagrin; after a near life-threatening accident, John leaves police work to become an actor instead, to Margaret's relief.
+Margaret is greatly distressed when her younger son Bobby is involved in the death of a boarding school classmate and disappears to evade justice, finding relief only after Bobby returns to face charges, even though he is ultimately convicted and incarcerated.
 In season 9, episode 13, Unlucky in Love, Margaret Brackenreid has started a Wedding planner business.

-Nina Bloom

-Nina, portrayed by Erin Agostino, is the most popular burlesque dancer at the infamous Star Room.
-Nina doesn't much care what people think of her because her reputation is not who she is.
-She doesn't dance at the burlesque to snag a husband.
-She enjoys it and won't deny herself the things that bring her pleasure, and that includes George.
-George and Nina's relationship continues to be both challenging and challenged in Season 10 and by the end of Season 11, Nina leaves Toronto for her dream job in Paris.

-Louise Cherry

-Louise, portrayed by Bea Santos, is a journalist for the Toronto Gazette.
-She is tenacious and very clever.
-Louise is a woman who doesn't take 'no' for an answer.
-In season 11, Louise is arrested for impersonating the Mercy Killer by fabricating letters from the murderer published the Toronto Gazette.
-Later, she is hired by another paper, The Toronto Telegraph, and receives a visit from the editor while in jail.
-His offer is quite generous; he offers a more prominent title and wages significantly more substantial than she was receiving at the Gazette.
+She is later hired as a nursing assistant for Dr. Ogden at the Toronto women's medical clinic.